-Corrective eye surgery can be a real blessing, but you might be asking yourself, which is better when it comes to PRK vs. Lasik?
+Corrective eye surgery can be a real blessing, but you might ask yourself, which is better concerning PRK vs. Lasik?
 Both procedures can treat problems like nearsightedness, farsightedness, and astigmatism.

 There are similarities in both treatments.
 However, there are differences too.
-For example, they both use a laser to reconstruct the cornea (the layer on the outside of your eye), which centers the light, providing clear vision.
+For example, they use a laser to reconstruct the cornea (the layer outside your eye), which centers the light, providing clear vision.
 However, the procedures are entirely different.

 The first step is to schedule an appointment with your eye doctor, who will examine your eyes and test your vision.
 Your specialist will also measure your cornea and pupil during this initial consultation.

 If you wear contacts, your eye doctor will give instructions on when to remove them before the surgery; it can be a day to a few weeks before the procedure, depending on the type of contacts you wear.

 I know you always want to look your best, but you should never apply make-up or cream on or around your eyes before your treatment and ensure you have a lift home as you won’t be able to drive.